DimCyan/iOS-remote/README.md

 # iOS-remote

-iOS-remote connects to iOS devices via USB or display and control in web broswer.
-It does NOT require the jailbreaking.
-Because of displaying in web broswer, iOS-remote supports Linux, macOS, Windows.
+iOS-remote connects to iOS devices via USB for displaying and controlling in web browser.
+It does NOT require jailbreaking.
+Because of displaying in web browser, iOS-remote supports Linux, macOS, Windows.

 ## iOS Version Support